antonykapitukov/beststore/README.md

-Best Store is CRUD web application with REST API using Spring Boot, JPA, MVC, Hibernate, Lombok and MySQL
+Best Store is CRUD web application with REST API using Spring Boot, JPA, MVC, Hibernate, Thymeleaf, Lombok and MySQL